LinneaHuynh291234/Financial-Crime-Detection-During-Trade-Wars-2025/README.md

   - Unusual turnover spikes
   - Payments to sanctioned or risky jurisdictions
   - Splitting Payment
-- **Feature Engineering**: Turnover jump %, off-hours activity, payment splitting, risky country exposure, and more.
+- Feature Engineering: Turnover jump %, off-hours activity, payment splitting, risky country exposure, and more.
-- Use the *Riksbanken API* to convert transaction amounts to **EUR** for consistency in analysis and decision-making.
+- Use the *Riksbanken API* to convert transaction amounts to EUR for consistency in analysis and decision-making.

 ---